GITPROTOCOL-HTTP(5) Git Manual GITPROTOCOL-HTTP(5)

 application/x-$servicename-advertisement.
 Clients SHOULD fall

-returned.
-When falling back to the dumb protocol clients
+When falling back to the dumb protocol clients SHOULD NOT make

-but instead SHOULD use the response already in hand.
-Clients
+SHOULD use the response already in hand.
+Clients MUST NOT

 Clients MUST validate the status code is either 200 OK or 304